MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 3. Run the TestCloudConnection.exe tool from "C:\Program Files\Microsoft Monitoring Agent\Agent" to validate the connectivity and to see the required URLs for your specific workspace.

-4. Check the Microsoft Defender for Endpoint URLs list for the complete list of requirements for your region (please refer to the Service URLs [Spreadsheet](https://download.microsoft.com/download/8/a/5/8a51eee5-cd02-431c-9d78-a58b7f77c070/mde-urls.xlsx)).
+4. Check the Microsoft Defender for Endpoint URLs list for the complete list of requirements for your region (refer to the Service URLs [Spreadsheet](https://download.microsoft.com/download/8/a/5/8a51eee5-cd02-431c-9d78-a58b7f77c070/mde-urls.xlsx)).

     ![Image of administrator in Windows PowerShell.](images/admin-powershell.png)